hamikm/NetworkSimulator/README.md

 *Note: A few of Jingwen's early commits were done when her git.config email was set incorrectly, so the contributions are not registered to her account.
 The commits are still visible under her name if you scroll back through the commit feed.*

 #### Jessica
-* implemented logging from simulation into JSON formatted log file using JSON for Modern C++ instead of RapidJSON
+* Implemented logging from simulation into JSON formatted log file using JSON for Modern C++ instead of RapidJSON
-* implemented plotting of simulation metrics by parsing JSON logger
+* Implemented plotting of simulation metrics by parsing JSON logger
-    * implemented interactive plot
+    * Implemented interactive plot
-* created presentations
+* Created presentations
-* implemented selective acknowledgement scheme
+* Implemented selective acknowledgement scheme

 #### Hamik

 * Decided the JSON input file format, wrote the test cases, and chose the RapidJSON library
 * Chose the Doxygen documentation generator and uploaded the final docs to his website
 * Wrote the long Makefile
 * Decided an inheritance hierarchy and wrote skeleton flow, host, router, link, packet, simulation, and event classes.
-He also wrote the `driver.cpp` file as the entry point for the simulation and tested the skeleton simulation against some unit tests written under the Google C++ unit testing framework.
+He also wrote the `driver.cpp` file as the entry point for the simulation and tested the skeleton simulation against some unit tests written under the Google C++ unit testing framework
-* Played a support role for Jessica and Jingwen after the project was bootstrapped, which included helping with debugging, occasionally writing new code or bug fixes, and clarifying C++ concepts since they were less familiar with C++ than he was.
+* Played a support role for Jessica and Jingwen after the project was bootstrapped, which included helping with debugging, occasionally writing new code or bug fixes, and clarifying C++ concepts since they were less familiar with C++ than he was
-* Merged a lot of the code from other branches into the default branch, since his editor (Eclipse) was best at it.
+* Merged a lot of the code from other branches into the default branch, since his editor (Eclipse) was best at it